 Lightning's power play overwhelms Panthers

-Mikhail Sergachev and Alex Killorn added markers, and Steven Stamkos and Ondrej Palat chipped in two assists each.
-Tampa won for the first time in three games (1-1-1) and finished 3-for-4 on the power play to claim the season series 3-1.
+Mikhail Sergachev and Alex Killorn added markers for the Lightning, and Steven Stamkos and Ondrej Palat chipped in two assists each.
+Tampa Bay won for the first time in three games (1-1-1) and finished 3-for-4 on the power play to claim the season series 3-1.

 The Lightning, who play their next five against Atlantic Division opponents, have won nine straight against the Atlantic and own an 11-2-0 mark against divisional foes.
 In a contest featuring two of the last three Vezina Trophy winners, Tampa Bay goalie Andrei Vasilevskiy (2019 winner) stopped 29 shots to beat Florida's Sergei Bobrovsky (2013, '17) in their fourth matchup this season.